 Both puppies and kittens can have worms passed to them from their mum.
 Many of these worms will lie dormant in the lining of the intestine and hatch periodically.
 We recommend worming every two weeks.

-What is the best flea treatment?
+What is the best flea treatment for dogs and cats?

 Can I get flea and worming from non-veterinary suppliers?